source-library/source-library.github-io/contra-capitalism.md

 See [this section](https://source-library.github.io/socialism).

-### 5. "CLAIM: Only capitalism can make major innovations, thanks to free market competition."
+### 5. "Only capitalism can make major innovations, thanks to free market competition."

 - It’s good to have mentioned competition, as that's the main driver of innovation here, not capitalism.
 The world wars and cold war brought about a lot of new innovation, not just in the military but also in various other fields - many of those innovations could be applied in other fields, e.g. nuclear bomb tech being refitted for power plants.
 - Some innovations require lots of resources and few restrictions (e.g. making a profit), which is something which small businesses and many large firms aren't incentived to do.
 For example, the development of nuclear tech, rocket technology, and the US interstate highway system all revolutionized aspects of american life but would not have been possible with a profit motive restricting incentives and the lack of resources which is accessible only truly by a large state apparatus, like the US government.